erikbejstam/haiku/diary.md

 I then added the menu button, and started working on making it work correctly.
 I added a script to make it toggelable, but the menu items still have a default look, and the links don't work.
 Otherwise I'm pretty happy with today - I think the design significantly improved.
 GG

+### 29/6

+#### First session

+Continued on design path.
+Front page looks pretty nice, I'm happy with it for now.
+Presentable.
+The functionality is not there, and I probably want to fix a lot of details (everything from the background to CSS best practices to color schemes etc).
+But the initial impression of entering the front page is pretty pleasant, I think.
+I decided to inline the SVGs since there aren't that many of them, and it just felt easier implementing on-hover color changes that way.
+I added the arrow SVGs.
+I still feel like I should take a good hard look at all the CSS in my project, but maybe that's for a later time :) It always becomes a bit messy when you don't have the full plan/layout in your head and you just add stuff on top of each other.
+For example the menu, which for now has absolute positioning.
+It's probably better if I make it relative with a flexbox etc. I think it's going to make designing easier when I'm making the design responsive etc.

+I think I'm happy enough with the raw design of the front page to add a little screenshot of it to the readme, just so visitors get an initial presentation of what the website is about and what it looks like.